What is the goal of this project?

 • identifying new experts and unexpected sources

 • shining a light on survivors, activists, organizers and their efforts to make neighborhoods safer.

 Credible Messenger Journalists are not being invited to express their own opinions but rather to bring their perspectives to objective reporting on others in their community.

 Are community applications confidential?

 Not exactly.
 The Center will not openly publish applications to participate in the Credible Messenger Reporting Program but they will be made available for review by approved partnering journalists.

-Do partnering journalists need approval from them employers?
+Do partnering journalists need approval from their employers?

 We would love to have journalists incorporate this project into their staff jobs with the approval of their employers but they are also invited to participate in this program individually, like an after-hours freelance assignment.

 Payments will be made at the completion of projects.
 Budgeted expenses may be made available in advance, upon request.
 All participants must complete and deliver an IRS W-9 form to receive payment.
 Checks will be mailed to the address on the W-9.
 Allow three weeks.